diku-dk/futhark-website/blog/2024-07-08-large-array-literals.md

-The generated parsers are table-driven, and due to the special information needed to support parallel parsing (*way* outside the scope of this post, but see [William's BSc thesis](https://futhark-lang.org/student-projects/william-bsc-thesis.pdf)), the tables are pretty large.
+The generated parsers are table-driven, and due to the special information needed to support parallel parsing (*way* outside the scope of this post, but see [Lilje's BSc thesis](https://futhark-lang.org/student-projects/william-bsc-thesis.pdf)), the tables are pretty large.
 For example, [this JSON grammar](https://github.com/diku-dk/alpacc/blob/1aeca8bb530c63cc4a8a0a12a61fa5e6df8ff3da/grammars/json.alp)